SeisComP/seiscomp/doc/base/tutorials/upgrading.rst

      psql -U sysop -d seiscomp -h localhost -W -f /home/sysop/seiscomp/share/db/migrations/postgresql/0_11_to_0_12.sql

-Using the migration scripts provides a more user friendly way than copying the lines of MySQL code from the changelog.
+Using the migration scripts provides a more user friendly way than copying the lines of MySQL code from the changelog which was practise in past SeisComP3 versions.
 In future versions we might add the option to automatically run the migrations.

 .. warning::

    Upgrading the database make take some time.
 Do no interrupt the process!
    During this time, the |scname| messaging system is unavailable causing a downtime of the system.

 After applying the migration scripts the database should be at the correct version.
 Test again with: